 Referees are also asked how they rate the applicant for the scholarship: exceptional, strong, not strong, weak.
 They may paste/type up to 4,000 characters into the on-line reference or upload a separate letter.

 This is a common question.
 You should definitely not ask friends or family, or someone who is unable to comment on your suitability for a Gates Cambridge Scholarship.

-You should ask someone of appropriate standing who is able to answer the question with authority and who understands what type of person Gates Cambridge is looking for and how competitive the Scholarship is.
+You should ask someone of appropriate standing who is able to answer the question with authority and who understands the the criteria and highly competitive nature of the Gates Cambridge programme.

-Many applicants ask a current or former academic advisor who is aware of their personal attributes, others ask a current or former employer, while others ask senior staff in an organisation they may have volunteered with.
+Many applicants ask a current or former academic advisor who is aware of their personal attributes, others ask a current or former employer, while others ask senior staff in an organisation with whom they may have volunteered.
 These are all sensible choices, although this is by no means an exhaustive list.
-Some applicants ask one of their two academic referees to write the Gates Cambridge reference.
-This is fine as long as that person has a good understanding of your personal qualities.
-The important point to remember is that the Gates Cambridge Referee must understand what the Scholarship is about and must be able to write authoritatively about your leadership potential and commitment to improving the lives of others.
+Some applicants ask one of their two academic referees to write the Gates Cambridge reference: this is fine as long as that person has a good understanding of your personal qualities and does not provide a third academic reference.
+The important point to remember is that the Gates Cambridge Referee must understand what the Scholarship is about and must be able to write authoritatively about how you meet the criteria.

 - It is essential that the Gates Cambridge Referee is fully briefed about the Gates Cambridge Scholarship, especially its selection criteria;

 - It is useful when referees use specific examples of how you meet the Scholarship's criteria;